opf/openproject-dev_tools/README.md

 ## Installation

-Add it like this to the `Gemfile.local` file:
+Add it like this to your OP `Gemfile.local` file:

 ```ruby
 group :development do